MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/disable-access-to-services-with-office-365-powershell.md

   Set-MsolUserLicense -UserPrincipalName belindan@litwareinc.com -LicenseOptions $LO
   ```

-  - To disable the services described in Step 1 for all existing licensed users, specify the name of your Office 365 plan from the display of the **Get-MsolAccountSku** cmdlet (such as **litwareinc:ENTERPRISEPACK** ), and then run the following commands:
+  - To disable the services described in Step 1 for all existing licensed users, specify the name of your Office 365 plan from the display of the **Get-MsolAccountSku** cmdlet (such as **litwareinc:ENTERPRISEPACK**), and then run the following commands:

   ```
   $acctSKU="<AccountSkuId>"
   $AllLicensed = Get-MsolUser -All | Where {$_.isLicensed -eq $true -and $_.licenses[0].AccountSku.SkuPartNumber -eq ($acctSKU).Substring($acctSKU.IndexOf(":")+1, $acctSKU.Length-$acctSKU.IndexOf(":")-1)}
-  $AllLicensed | ForEach {Set-MsolUserLicense -LicenseOptions $LO}
+  $AllLicensed | ForEach {Set-MsolUserLicense -UserPrincipalName $AllLicensed.UserPrincipalName -LicenseOptions $LO}
   ```

   - To disable the services for a group of existing users, use either of the following methods to identify the users: